tiepdotme/samwize.com/_posts/2018-11-27-drag-and-drop-to-reorder-nstableview.markdown

             else { return false }

         var newRow = row
-        // When drag to beyond the last, the row is OOB.
-Prevent that by normalizing newRow. if dropOperation == .above && row > 0 && row >= accounts!.count {
+        // When you drag an item downwards, the "new row" index is actually --1.
+Remember dragging operation is `.above`. if originalRow < newRow {
             newRow = row - 1
         }